learn-academy-2020-echo/week-6-assessment-LionSnarl/interview-questions.md

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-method="GET"    /users        user#index | Displays all users, with all ids
+method="GET"    /users       index | Displays all users, with all ids

-method="GET"    /users/1      user#show | Displays a single user, with id 1
+method="GET"    /users/1      show | Displays a single user, with id 1

-method="GET"    /users/new    user#new | Generates a proposed new user into database
+method="GET"    /users/new    new | Displays a forum for a proposed new user into database

-method="GET"    /users/edit/1   user#edit | Ability to change/edit user id 1
+method="GET"    /users/edit/1   edit | Ability to change/edit user id 1

-method="POST"   /users/       user#create | Generates a new user into database
+method="POST"   /users/       create | Generates a new user into database

-method="PUT"    /users/1      user#update | Generates an edit to existing user id 1
+method="PUT"    /users/1      update | Generates an edit to existing user id 1

-method="DELETE" /users/1      user#destroy | Deletes user id 1
+method="DELETE" /users/1      destroy | Deletes user id 1